 1. A NOTE ON TERMINOLOGY 1

-2. POLICY STATEMENTS: THE ZULULAND DISTRICT DISASTER MANAGEMENT MISS ION
+2. POLICY STATEMENTS: THE ZULULAND DISTRICT DISASTER MANAGEMENT MISSI ON

-ΑN D VISIO ON 1
+AN D VISIO DN 1

 3. ABBREVIATIONS AND DEFINITIONS 2

-3.1 Abbreviations 2
+3.1 Abbreviations .2

-3.2 Definitions 3
+3.2 Definitions .3

 4. INTRODUCTION 5

-4.1 The international context 5
+4.1 The international context .5

-4.2 The field of disaster management in the country and requirements of the Act 6
+4.2 The field of disaster management in the country and requirements of the Act .6

-4.3 The link with sustainable development
+4.3 The link with sustainable development 10

 4.4 The legal and policy requirements for a disaster management plan 10

 4.5 National and International Standards 16

 4.6 The disaster management planning process 16

-4.7 This disaster management plan
+4.7 This disaster management plan 17

 5. MUNICIPAL PROFILE

-6. INSTITUTIONAL ARRANGEMENTS 19
+6. INSTITUTIONAL ARRANGEMENTS .19

 6.1 An overview of the arrangements for integrated institutional capacity for disas ster

 risk m anagement in the district municipality 19

 6.2 The District Disaster Management Centre 21

-6.2.1 The head of the municipal disaster risk management centre .
-21
+6.2.1 The head of the municipal disaster risk management centre 21

-6.2.2 Delegation or assignment of the powers of the head of the centre .
-22
+6.2.2 Delegation or assignment of the powers of the head of the centre 22

-6.2.3 Staffing .
-22
+6.2.3 Staffing 22

-6.2.4 Equipment .
-22
+6.2.4 Equipment 22

-6.3 Decentralised arrangements for the integrated execution of disaster
+6.3 Decentralised arrangements for the integrated execution of disaster i

-gement policy in the area of the district municipality

-6.4 Disaster Management Advisory Forum
+gement policy in the area of the district municipality Disaster Management Advisory Forum

+6.4 , , , , , , , , , , , , , , , , , , ,

-6.4.1 Purpose .
-24
+6.4.1 Purpose 24

-6.4.2 Management and administration .
-24
+6.4.2 Management and administration 24

-6.4.3 Composition of the Disaster Risk Management Advisory Forum .
-24
+6.4.3 Composition of the Disaster Risk Management Advisory Forum 24

 6.5 Local Municipal Disaster Management Committees 25

 6.6 Volunteer Unit

 6.7 Technical advisory committees

 6.8 Municipal Interdepartmental Disaster Risk Management Committee (MIDRMC)

 6.9 Ward structures 27

-The Zululand District Municipality: Level 1 Disaster Management Plan

-6.10 Assignment of responsibilities27

-6.11 Specific roles and responsibilities for municipal departments and organs of state28

-6.12 Cross border arrangements30

-7. A MEMORANDUM OF UNDERSTANDING BETWEEN STAKEHOLDERS ON DISASTER

-RISK MAI NAGEMENT PLANNING AND IMPLEMENTATION FOR ALL ROLE PLAYERS IN THE

-DISTRICT 30

-8. CAPACITY ANALYSIS AND REQUIREMENTS31

-9. MUNICIPAL DISASTER RISK ASSESSMENT32

-10. DISASTER RISK REDUCTION ACTIVITIES/PROJECTS37

-11. DISASTER RESPONSE, RECOVERY AND RECONSTRUCTION48

-12. LOGISTICS52

-12.1 Introduction

-12.2 Role of Logistics in Mitigation Activities52

-12.3 Overview of Logistics53

-12.4 Components and Requirements of Logistical System Structure of a Logistical

-Syster m54

-12.5 Required Facilities and Equipment54

-12.6 Role Players in Logistics55

-12.7 The Logistical Plan56

-13. INFORMATION MANAGEMENT AND COMMUNICATION56

-14. EDUCATION, TRAINING, PUBLIC AWARENESS AND RESEARCH58

-15. INTEGRATED REPORTING, MONITORING AND EVALUATION60

-16. FUNDING ARRANGEMENTS61

-17. ACTION PLAN FOR FURTHER IMPLEMENTATION AND GUIDELINES63

-18. CONCLUSION63

-K A: ACTION PLAN FOR FURTHER IMPLEMENTATION OF DISASTER RISK

-MENT IN THE ZULULAND DISTRICT MUNICIPALITY64

-APPENDIX X B: AN EXAMPLE OF A FORMAT FOR REPORTING TO THE DMC ON DISASTERS AND

-MAJOR IN NCIDENTS87
+The Zululand District Municipality: Level 1 Disaster Management Plan 6.10 6.11 Specific roles and responsibilities for municipal departments and organs of state28 7.
+A MEMORANDUM OF UNDERSTANDING BETWEEN STAKEHOLDERS ON DISASTER RISK MANAGEMENT PLANNING AND IMPLEMENTATION FOR ALL ROLE PLAYERS IN THE DISTRICT 30 8.
+9. 10.
+11. 12.
+12.1 12.2 Role of Logistics in Mitigation Activities......52 12.3 Components and Requirements of Logistical System Structure of a Logistical 12.4 Required Facilities and Equipment......54 12.5 13.
+14. 15.
+16. 17.
+18. APPENDIX A: ACTION PLAN FOR FURTHER IMPLEMENTATION OF DISASTER RISK APPENDIX B: AN EXAMPLE OF A FORMAT FOR REPORTING TO THE DMC ON DISASTERS AND